AdobeDocs/commerce-pwa-studio/src/pages/guides/packages/venia/index.md

 ## Venia UI library

-The _venia-ui-package_ contains the [Venia UI library][], which is a library of visual components for a PWA Studio storefront.
+The _venia-ui package_ contains the [Venia UI library][], which is a library of visual components for a PWA Studio storefront.
 It provides UI components of various complexity that range from complete features to simple building blocks.

 [venia ui library]: /api/venia/